anaisbetts/midi-mixer-wavexlr/README.md

 # MIDI Mixer + Wave Link

 This plugin allows you, along with MIDI Mixer, to control your Wave Link app via MIDI.

-Currently supports faders only.
+## What can I control with this?

+* Set both Headphone / Stream channel volume in Wave Link
+* Toggle Monitor / Stream in headphones
+* Toggle VST Filters

 ## How do I use this??